chenyuxin0619/chenyuxin0619/README.md

 # Self-Introduction
 I am a student and entrepreneur from China with a keen curiosity about the world.
-I have a strong interest in programming, AI, and their applications.
+I have a strong interest in programming, AI, VR, AR, and Green Finance, along with their applications.
 Below, you will find my educational background and research interests.

 ## Education